 - ¼ cup sour cream

 - Beat cream until medium stiff peaks form.
 Add powdered sugar during last minute of beating.
 Fold in sour cream.
-Serve
+Serve immediately.

 Light sour cream or nonfat vanilla yogurt can be substituted for the sour cream.